ConfigurationLast updated: 10 December 2022

 The add-on can be used 'out of the box' without further configuration; most settings can be adjusted on a case by case basis by parameters added to the JCOGS Image tag.

 If you want to change the default values used by JCOGS Image for its settings, this can be achieved via the add-on's Control Panel settings area.
-The settings are spread over two pages which are described in more detail below.
+The settings are spread over multiple pages which are described in more detail below.

 System Settings